 - Vanilla ice cream, optional

 - Preheat oven to 350°.
 In a large bowl, cream butter and sugar until light and fluffy.
-Add eggs, one at a time, beating well after each addition.
+Add 1 egg at a time, beating well after each addition.
 Beat in vanilla.
 In another bowl, whisk flour, baking powder, cinnamon, ginger and salt; add to creamed mixture alternately with buttermilk, beating well after each addition.
 Pour into a greased 12-in. cast-iron or other ovenproof skillet.

 - For topping, in a small bowl, mix brown sugar and flour; cut in butter until crumbly.
 Stir in pecans and oats; sprinkle over batter.
 Top with apples.
 Bake until apples are golden brown, 60-70 minutes.
 Cool in pan on a wire rack.

 - In a microwave, melt caramels with buttermilk; stir until smooth.
 Drizzle over cake.
 Let stand until set.
 If desired, serve with ice cream.